jerryzhao173985/reference_model/README.md

 * GCC (tested with 7.5.0) or Clang C++ compiler (tested with clang-9) with C++17 support

-The model includes the TOSA Serialization Library and Eigen 3.3.7 as git submodules.
+The model includes the following git submodules:
+* TOSA Serialization Library
+* JSON for Modern C++ - 3.8.0
+* Eigen 3.3.7

 The model is written using
 C++17 and has been primarily tested on Ubuntu x86_64 18.04 LTS Linux systems.